ocaml/RFCs/rfcs/val_annotations.md

 ## Discussion and extensions

+The suggestions below are *not* intended for inclusion as part of the RFC (they would not be implemented along with what's above), but they serve to record and discuss alternative choices, and/or to check compatibility with other features by showing that the feature can be extended if desired.

 ### Locally abstract types in `val` declarations

-We propose to extend the form `type a . ...` to work with value annotations.
+One can consider extending the form `type a . ...` to work with value annotations.
 For example:

 ```ocaml